kleinee/jns/README.md

 ./inst_stack.sh
 ```
 * This creates a virtual Python 3 environment '/home/pi/.venv/jns' and activates it temporarily
-* It then updates `pip3` to the latest version available version from the Python package repository before it processes the `requirements.txt` file line by line.
+* It then updates `pip3` to the latest version available from the Python package repository before it processes the `requirements.txt` file line by line.
 * This is a workaround to prevent `pip` from failing if one or more requirements listed fail to install.

 ```bash